-The key takeaways from the 2019 monitoring season are:
+The key takeaways from the 2020 monitoring season are:

-- Lake Sawyer had fairly clear water, with low nutrient concentrations and algal growth. - Long-term trends suggest that water quality in Lake Sawyer has been improving over time, with decreasing nitrogen and chlorophyll concentrations. - In 2019 Lake Sawyer had two incidents of dog illnesses, one resulting in a death.
-While it was suspected to believe the illnesses were from toxic algae, follow-up testing and field observations did not conclude the reason for either illness. - An algal bloom was visible on the lake in November, however toxin testing found very low concentrations of algal toxins, well below the Washington State Recreational Guidelines.
+- Lake Sawyer had fairly clear water, with moderate nutrient concentrations and algal growth. - Long-term trends suggest that water quality in Lake Sawyer has been improving over time, with decreasing nitrogen and chlorophyll concentrations. - No algal blooms were reported for toxin testing in 2020.